apache/doris-website/gettingStarted/tutorials/doris-iceberg.md

 {'status':'COMMITTED', 'txnId':'10085'}
 ```

-通过 `CREATE TABLE AS SELECT` 来创建一张 Iceberg 表：
+Create an Iceberg table using `CREATE TABLE AS SELECT`:

 ```
 mysql> CREATE TABLE iceberg.nyc.taxis2 AS SELECT * FROM iceberg.nyc.taxis;